lazuardyk/Remote-PC-Telegram/README.md

 # Remote-PC-Telegram
-Control your PC with Telegram Bot
+Control your PC with Telegram Bot.
+You can browse any url, play youtube video, shutdown, reboot, and check your PC status.

 ## Getting Started
 ### Prerequisites